Logo

 While inflation has come down significantly from its peak of over 11% in 2022 - driven largely by soaring energy prices after Russia’s invasion of Ukraine - it had been hovering close to the Bank of England’s 2% target since mid-2024.
 However, inflation has started rising again on the back of the conflict in the Middle East.

-If inflation continues to climb, a base rate cut will become less and less likely.
+If inflation starts to climb again, a base rate cut will become less and less likely.
 The Bank will need to balance cutting rates too soon with supporting the economy that's grappling with higher inflation.
-If anything, we're more likely to see the base rate increase than come down now.
+If anything, we're more likely to see the base rate stay at its current level or increase, rather than come down.
 This will likely result in mortgage rates and savings rates rising.

 Learn more